StewBC/Time-Pilot/TimePilot-CX16/README.md

 ### Sprites
 The sprites folder contains all of the images that get converted into the game-ready vram binaries.
 See tools for how these conversions work.

+### Audio
+The audio folder contains the .wav files used to make the .pcm files in that same folder.
+The .pcm files are packaged into bankxxx.au files in the assets folder using a mkaudio.py - see Tools below.

 ### Tools
 The python file, misc/mkvram.py is the image conversion tool.
 I used that to convert the sprites, font and X16 launch image to VRAM ready images (tpfont.vrm and tpspr.vrm for the game).  mkvram.py has built-in help, but also look at the text files convert.txt, font.txt and thumb.txt to see how to use mkvram.py to do the conversions.
-The two palette*.txt files contain the mappings for image colors to pallet indices.
+The two palette*.txt files contain the mappings for image colors to pallet indices.  tpfont.vrm and tpspr.vrm have moved from the root to the assets folder.

 The python file misc/mkaudio.py is used to pack the PCM audio into the BANKxxx.au files that are found in the assets folder.
 Look at misc/auto.txt for an explanation of how the audio/*.pcm files were generated from the audio/*.wav files.